facelessuser/pymdown-extensions/docs/index.md

 # PyMdown Extensions

+# Available Extensions

-PyMdown Extensions provides a handful of extensions for use with Python Markdown.
+PyMdown Extensions is a collection of extensions for Python Markdown.
 Keep in mind, the PyMdown extensions were designed to work with the default extensions, so your mileage may vary in regards to compatibility when paired with other 3rd party extensions.

-Check out the individual extension document pages for more info on the available extensions.

 !!! danger "Reminder"
     Please read the [Usage Notes](usage_notes.md) for information on extension compatibility and general notes to be aware of when using these extensions.